Ray of Light: Accolades

 Madonna performed "Ray of Light" on the Celebration Tour (2023―2024).
 The song won an MTV Video Music Award for Video of the Year and a Grammy Award for Best Dance Recording.

-At the 41st Annual Grammy Awards, Ray of Light received four awards out of six nominations.
+At the 41st Annual Grammy Awards, Ray of Light won four awards from six nominations.
 The album won Best Pop Album and Best Recording Package, and was nominated for Album of the Year, while the title track won Best Dance Recording and Best Short Form Music Video, and was nominated for Record of the Year.
-The album gave Madonna her first musical Grammy of her career, as previously she had only won in the video category.
+The album gave Madonna the first music Grammy of her career, as she had previously won only in the video category.
 Madonna also became the biggest winner of the 1998 MTV Video Music Awards, winning six awards from nine nominations.
 "Frozen" won Best Special Effects; "Ray of Light" won Best Choreography, Best Direction, Best Editing, Best Female Video and Video of the Year, and was also nominated for Best Cinematography, Best Dance Video and Breakthrough Video.
-American Society of Composers, Authors and Publishers (ASCAP) honored Madonna two awards of Most Performed Song for "Frozen" and "Ray of Light" at the 1999 ASCAP Pop Music Awards, as well as Top Dance Song for "Ray of Light" at the 1999 ASCAP Rhythm & Soul Music Awards.
+The American Society of Composers, Authors and Publishers (ASCAP) honored Madonna with two Most Performed Song awards for "Frozen" and "Ray of Light" at the 1999 ASCAP Pop Music Awards, as well as Top Dance Song for "Ray of Light" at the 1999 ASCAP Rhythm & Soul Music Awards.

 Ray of Light also gave Madonna several trophies from various international award shows—including two Danish Grammy Awards for Best International Album and Best International Female Vocalist from IFPI Denmark, a Fryderyk award for Best Foreign Album from Związek Producentów Audio Video (ZPAV) in Poland, a Golden Giraffe Award for International Pop Album of the Year from Mahasz in Hungary, two Porin awards for Best International Album and Best International Video ("Frozen") in Croatia, and two Rockbjörnen awards for Best International Album and Best International Artist in Sweden.

 In Canada, Madonna won Best International Video for "Ray of Light" at the 1999 MuchMusic Video Awards and was nominated for Best Selling Album (Foreign or Domestic) at the 1999 Juno Awards.
 She also received Best Female and Best Album trophies at the 1998 MTV Europe Music Awards.
 At the 14th annual International Dance Music Awards, Madonna won Best Dance Solo Artist and Best Dance Video for "Ray of Light".